Civic Engagement Advisory Committee

 - Forums, programs and events highlighting civic leadership in public office.

-The Advisory Committee Gathers at KLC for The Big Tent, October 29
+The Advisory Committee Gathered at KLC for The Big Tent, October 29

-Our first committee meeting is part of a larger KLC event called The Big Tent, when KLC will fill to the brim with folks gathering for Leadership Transformation Grants, Third Floor Research projects, our Board of Directors meeting and design sessions for The Journal magazine.
-We’ll join everyone for a full day at The Big Tent on October 29, with lunch and an evening reception unlike anything we have done before!
+Our first committee meeting was part of a larger KLC event called The Big Tent, when KLC brought together folks from Leadership Transformation Grants, Third Floor Research projects, our Board of Directors meeting and design sessions for The Journal magazine.
+We joined everyone for a full day at The Big Tent on October 29, 2019.

 Expectations for Advisory Committee Members